Julia Garcia

 What attracts you to drawing?

 It’s a really foundational part of my practice.
 I think the first thing I did was draw, in terms of an introduction to mediums.
 Like someone hands you some crayons and paper as a child and you just go for it.
-It’s something I come back to to work out ideas in painting.
+It’s something I come back to all the time.

 What's the source material for this work?